Our Practice Areas

-When a loved one passes away there are times when a probate must opened in order to either (1) pass assets according to that person’s Last Will and Testament or (2) according the laws of intestate succession pursuant to Tennessee law.
+When a loved one passes away there are times when a probate must be opened in order to pass assets according to that person’s Last Will and Testament or according to the laws of intestate succession pursuant to Tennessee law.
 The person in charge is sometimes called an executor, executrix, personal representative, or administrator.
 No matter the terminology, that person is a fiduciary to the beneficiaries when the probate administration begins.
 Don’t go into that situation alone.
 Many times you have the right (and sometimes an obligation) to hire an experienced probate attorney to properly guide you through the confusing probate process.

 Your loved one dies and you are a beneficiary, named as trustee, or both…now?
 The first step is to call an experienced lawyer who knows how to administer a trust.
 A trustee is also a fiduciary to the beneficiaries of the trust and must act appropriately under both Tennessee law and the trust document itself.

 Because of the liability involved in probate and trust administration it is better to be guided by an attorney throughout the process.
-Call (423) 566-6001 to speak directly to me and schedule your free consultation concerning any probate and trust administration questions you may have.
+Call (423) 566-6001 to speak directly with me and schedule your free consultation concerning any probate and trust administration questions you may have.

 Family law cases are stressful for all parties, but you don’t have to go into the situation alone.
 Whether the marriage has failed and it’s time for a divorce or whether your family has decided to adopt a child I will be there to personally guide you every step of the way.
 Make sure your rights are protected when the time comes.
 Bullock Law Firm has the ability to assist you in any type of family law case: divorce, adoption, paternity actions, prenuptial and postnuptial agreements, dependency and neglect actions, and termination of parental rights.